jozu-ai/kitops/README.md

 ```
 This command will display a list of available actions to supercharge your AI/ML projects.

-The [Kit Quick Start](https://kitops.ml/docs/quick-start.html) will guide you through the main features of kit in under 10 minutes.
+The [Kit Quick Start](https://kitops.ml/docs/quick-start.html) will guide you through the main features of KitOps in under 10 minutes.
 If you need help check out our [support guide](./SUPPORT.md).

-### Building Kit from Source
+### Building KitOps from Source

 For those who prefer to build from the source, follow [these steps to get the latest version directly from our repository](https://kitops.ml/docs/cli/installation.html#installation-from-source).